dhanasekar-30/Stock-Analysis/README.md

-# This application delievrs the analysis of Stocks
+# This application delivers the analysis of Stocks

-# Data:
+# Data
 1. Details of each company
 2. Metadata of each company
-Both are in csv
+Both are in CSV

-# Tools  Used:
+# Tools  Used
 1. Python
 2. PySpark